binkley/kunits/README.md

 offered as a means to reproduce locally what CI does.

 ```
-# With Maven
 $ ./mvnw clean verify
 $ ./run
-# With Batect
+# Or:
 $ ./batect build
-$ ./batect run
+$ ./batect demo
 ```

-Test coverage is 100% for lines and branches (and no ignored code).
+Test coverage is 100% for lines, branches, and instructions.

 ### Systems of units